Yashdon999/Resume-Generator/README.md

 ## Note-:

-It is a Resumer Generator which automatically generates a resume car according to your given information.
+It is a Resume Generator which automatically generates a resume car according to your given information.
 We made this project with help of all our Team Members.
 All credits goes to its Respective Owners.......

 # Used Languages